mrsateeshp/GenericAudit/README.md

 ==============
 (response might be slow for the first request as heroku stops the server if it is not used for some time)

-a sample audit message can be sent @ https://generic-audit.herokuapp.com/testAuditMessage  (just click submit)
+sample audit message can be sent @ https://generic-audit.herokuapp.com/testAuditMessage  (just click submit)

 and search can be performed @ https://generic-audit.herokuapp.com/search (enter /user in Search Query textarea)